 So then, what can we do about the individuals who don’t recover within the first one or two years of getting sick?

-Again, it comes as no surprise that this question has not been explored in …
+Again, it comes as no surprise that this question has not been explored in much depth in …

 Treating anorexia nervosa is hard.
 Treating chronic and severe anorexia nervosa is a lot harder.
 Although the situation seems to be improving, there are really no evidence-based treatments for anorexia nervosa – particularly for those who have been sick for a long time.